dsa0x/sicher/Readme.md

 sicher init --env environmentname
 ```

-This will create a key file `environment.key` and an encrypted credentials file `environment.enc` in the current directory.
-The environment name is optional and defaults to `development`.
+This will create a key file `{environment}.key` and an encrypted credentials file `{environment}.enc` in the current directory.
+The environment name is optional and defaults to `dev`.

 To edit the credentials,